pkarsy/AutomaticSchoolBellTimer/README.md

 ###  Step 3.
 Pin configuration
 WebBrowser → IP address (or school.local) → Configuration → Module

 For boards other than DevKit of course you need to adapt the pin configurtion.
 As you can see we have used D25 and D26 to power the DS3231(needs only about 4mA).
+Needless to say, you can use any other pins for this purpose, and certainly real VCC and GND
 ```
 #### For the DS3231 module #########
 GPIO 25 → OutputHi (acts as VCC)